Is Overeating Anonymous Right for You? Pros and Cons Explained

 Other Overeating Anonymous Pros

-These amazing, healing principles include:
+These fantastic healing principles include:

 Holistic:

-Binge eating, compulsive overeating, and emotional eating all have physical, emotional and spiritual elements.
+Binge eating, compulsive overeating, and emotional eating all have physical, emotional, and spiritual elements.

-You can’t just expect to follow a diet, or white-knuckle your way to healing and health.
+You can’t just expect to follow a diet or white-knuckle your way to healing and health.

 Tools:

-You’ll learn to pray, to sit in silence, to ask for help, to watch out for your binge eating triggers, to set better boundaries, and to apologize for your own transgressions.
+You’ll learn to pray, to sit in silence, to ask for help, to watch out for your binge eating triggers, to set better boundaries, and to apologize for your transgressions.

 Structure: